simonwahll/wahllcontent/dart/design_patterns/strategy.md

 toc: true
 ---

 The strategy design pattern consists of a class, called the strategy context, that has one or more internal states.
 These internal states are simple properties.
 An actor outside of the class can change the internal state but the strategies themselves cannot do that.
-This design pattern can be useful when you want to construct an object out of other object such as a character in a video game.
+This design pattern can be useful when you want to construct an object out of other objects such as a character in a video game.

 It consists of three parts:

 1. An interface the different strategies can implement.
-2. A number of different strategies that is the internal state of the strategy.
+2. Different strategies that are the internal state of the strategy.
 3. A strategy context class that keeps track of the current state and provides a common interface.

 Let's start from the beginning.

 ## Strategy Interfaces

-This is quite straight forward.
+This is quite straightforward.
 We will be creating two strategy component interfaces.

 ```dart
 abstract class CPU {